The Eternal Flame and Memorial Wall

 Beginning in 1933, thousands of camps sprang up.
 We hear primarily about Treblinka, Auschwitz-Birkenau, Dachau, Chelmno, Sobibor, Belzec and Majdanek, the killing centers established in Poland by the occupying Nazi forces.
-Ultimately there were thousands of other camps, including transit camps, slave labor camps which providing workers for German factories, and Prisoner of War camps.
+Ultimately there were thousands of other camps, including transit camps, slave labor camps which provided workers for German factories, and Prisoner of War camps.

 General Dwight D. Eisenhower required civilian news media and military combat camera units to record their observations.
 He explained, “I made the visit deliberately, in order to be in a position to give first-hand evidence of these things if ever, in the future, there develops a tendency to charge these allegations merely to ‘propaganda.’”